ABookworm/ihome/README.md

 ## Content

-Hi, This is a project for Learning of Python. just a little project.
+Hi, This is a project for Learning of Python. just a little project based on flask fremework.

 ## Description